Georgia Tech: Arts

 Georgia Tech's Music Department was established as part of the school's General College in 1963 under the leadership of Ben Logan Sisk.
-In 1976, the Music Department was assigned to the College of Sciences & Liberal Studies, and in 1991 it was relocated to its current home in the College of Design.
+In 1976, the Music Department was assigned to the College of Sciences and Liberal Studies, and in 1991 it was relocated to its current home in the College of Design.
 In 2009, it was reorganized into the School of Music.
 The Georgia Tech Glee Club, founded in 1906, is one of the oldest student organizations on campus, and still operates today as part of the School of Music.
 The Glee Club was among the first collegiate choral groups to release a recording of their songs.
 The group has toured extensively and appeared on The Ed Sullivan Show twice, providing worldwide exposure to "Ramblin' Wreck from Georgia Tech".
 Today, the modern Glee Club performs dozens of times each semester for many different events, including official Georgia Tech ceremonies, banquets, and sporting events.
-It consists of 40 to 60 members and requires no audition or previous choral experience.